 Read my previous Boob Job Journey One-Week Post-Op.

 Today is my 5-month post-op!
 I am so excited.
-These past couples of months have been a roller coaster and a love-hate relationship with my boobs.
+These past couple of months have been a roller coaster and a love-hate relationship with my boobs.

 I thought they were too big – I’m pretty conservative in my opinion, or at least I like to think I’m conservative, haha.
 I remember thinking, “omg, these are too big, no one will take me seriously”.
 WRONG.
 No one cares about your boobs unless you’re flashing them onto others. lol.